-We recently celebrated Good Friday and Easter, the annual celebrations of Jesus' death and resurrection.
+We are in the midst of our annual celebrations of Jesus’ death and resurrection.

 We all know that this happened in Jerusalem in the first century.